SkillsFundingAgency/myesf-doc-ex-internal/app/views/v7/v7-readme.md

 * the sfs-sitedesign prototype cannot be updated to the latest version of the prototype kit
 * adding new pages to the sfs-sitedesign prototype was out of scope
 * this prototype was built with speed in mind
+* this prototype is to be considered throwaway HTML, CSS and JavaScript - not production code

 ## Links to the Document exchange internal prototype